autorope/donkeycar/docs/guide/install_software.md

 pip install -e .
 ```

-To get back to stock donkey install:
+To get back to the stock donkey install:

 ```
 pip uninstall donkeycar